 Researchers have found that with long-term use, opioids can cause white matter in the brain to deteriorate, which can affect behavior, stress response, and decision-making abilities.
 Aside from fatal overdose, heroin users have also experienced spontaneous abortion, heart infections, collapsed veins, and liver and kidney disease.
 If a person is in poor health due to heroin use, they could develop pneumonia since lung function is diminished.

 Those who inject heroin are also at an increased risk of infections, such as HIV and hepatitis.
-According to the National Institutes of Health (NIH), heroin use became associated with the AIDS epidemic in the 1980s due to the practice of sharing needles.
+According to the American Journal on Addictions, heroin use became associated with the AIDS epidemic in the 1980s due to the practice of sharing needles.

 The U.S. National Library of Medicine’s MedlinePlus website states that after a user’s last heroin dose, withdrawal symptoms generally begin within 12 hours.
 Early signs of heroin withdrawal include:

 - Runny nose

 Symptoms can quickly escalate to include nausea and vomiting, diarrhea, abdominal pain, goosebumps, and dilated pupils.